trilkk/irssi-colored-nicks/README.md

 The script provides the following expandos:

-    $cnnick
+    $cnnickl
+    $cnnicks
     $cnpadl
     $cnpads
     $cnuser

-`$cnnick` is the truncated string for general nicknames, `$cnuser` is the truncated string for the user's nickname.
+`$cnnickl` is the string for general nicknames truncated into `colored_nicks_truncation_long`.
+`$cnnicks` is the string for general nicknames truncated into `colored_nicks_truncation_short`.

 `$cnpadl` is the whitespace padding remaining after truncating the nicknames into `colored_nicks_truncation_long`. `$cnpads` is the whitespace padding remaining after truncating the nicknames into `colored_nicks_truncation_short`.

+`$cnuser` is the truncated string for the user's nickname.
+Since there can be no hilight from user's own strings, there is no need for potential long and short version.

 Please take a look at `colored_nicks.theme` for details on how to use the expandos.